mverboom/build/CLEAN.md

 A configuration file is not required, but it allows to overwrite the location where administrative files are being stored.
-If no configuration file is specified, the location where the script is run will also be used the store the administation files.
+If no configuration file is specified, the location where the script is run will also be used the store the administration files.

 The following variable can be used: